 The reputation of the rapidly growing festival has also attracted international attention for 2019, with a delegation from China and Hong Kong attending, as well as presences from Estonia and the US.

-The festival will host a variety of events from the perennial favourite, Code in the Dark to Women in Leeds Digital, a full day conference which will showcase the range of female activity within the digital sector.
+The festival will host a wide range of events from the perennial favourite, Code in the Dark to Women in Leeds Digital, a full day conference which will showcase the range of female activity within the digital sector.

 Bristol start-up Service Robotics has exceeded the crowdfunding target for its first product, a robot companion service that has been developed for the elderly to help them to live independently.